Professor Guy Gable recognised with AIS Fellow Award

 This research theme encompasses two main areas of focus:

-- Research systems, which is a strategic, pragmatic and programmatic information systems (IS) programme of research that seeks insights into how best to systematically and more holistically research contemporary IS phenomena.
+Research systems: This is a strategic information systems (IS) programme of research that seeks insights into how best to research contemporary IS phenomena.

 Behavioural research is a significant component of the annual spend in Australia on research and development.
 It is contended that 'best practice' behavioural research methods can be more systematised, transparent and visible to facilitate more complex, integrated and holistic research designs and more cumulative and comparable results.
 This would enable increased rigor, higher productivity and lower risk than have generally been the experience historically.